bitnami/containers/bitnami/laravel/README.md

 > **Note**
 >
-> If the application directory contained the source code of an existing Laravel application, the Bitnami Laravel Development Container would load the existing application instead of bootstrapping a new one.
+> If the application directory contains the source code of an existing Laravel application, the Bitnami Laravel Development Container would load the existing application instead of bootstrapping a new one.

 After the artisan application server has been launched in the `myapp` service, visit `http://localhost:8000` in your favorite web browser and you'll be greeted by the default Laravel welcome page.